Korean Volunteer Army: Propaganda campaign in Sunmu

 The main mission of the Chosŏn Volunteer Army was the operation of Seonmu in the North Hwabuk region.
 They wrote posters on buildings in areas occupied by the Japanese military and distributed leaflets written in three languages: Korea, China, and Japan.
 An old man from Hebei Province who remembers what happened at the time reported the activities of the Chosŏn Volunteer Army, saying, "Even though the enemy was tens of minutes away, we did everything we had to do."

 Battle of Hujiazhuang

-The Battle of Hojiazhuang is a battle with the Japanese army that took place when the Chosŏn Volunteer Army was still maintained as the northern part of the Chosŏn Volunteer Army.
+The Battle of Hujiazhuang is a battle with the Japanese army that took place when the Chosŏn Volunteer Army was still maintained as the northern part of the Chosŏn Volunteer Army.
 In December 1941, the north China region conducted activities such as Wonssi-hyeon, Bukyeong, and Wangjiazhuang, and burned Japanese military fortifications.
 On December 11, at Seonongchae, they encountered Japanese forces and engaged in an engagement, and continued their activities without any casualties.